mcworkaholic/Address-Auto-Typer/README.md

 ![Screenshot (183)](https://user-images.githubusercontent.com/94456069/156394105-10f932eb-7c8f-49e7-b78a-36f81a2dd6fa.png)
 ![Screenshot (182)](https://user-images.githubusercontent.com/94456069/156394142-63fcff1c-188d-452a-8f3d-97070459b477.png)

 * Now you may easily print from Microsoft Word.
-No sharpies, and no ugly handwriting required :wink:
+No sharpies, and no ugly handwriting required

 ## Notes
 * You do not need to install pyinstaller or its dependencies(altgraph, future, pefile, pywin32-ctypes, pyinstaller-hooks-contrib, pyinstaller ) if you wish to just run it as a .py